albertokea/albertokea/README.md

 ## I'm a software developer from Spain!

 - 🔭 I love tech!
-- 🌱 I’m currently learning kubernetes and docker.
+- :ear_of_rice: I’m currently learning kubernetes and docker.
 - 🌱 Always looking to learn new things and connect with people!
 - ⚡ Fun fact: I'm also a music producer, currently working on some huge projects